ddan9/glps/README.md

 # glps
 GNU Global Linux Power Saving System

 > !
-Not for use.
+Not ready for use.
 Yet